 - Rocket Money’s success fee is paid upfront.
 If Rocket Money saves you money from bill negotiation services or gets a credit on your bill, this fee is charged upfront.
 For example, if they are able to save you $20 a month off of your cable and internet, and you choose to pay Rocket Money the suggested success fee amount of 40%, you’ll pay $96 upfront (40% of the $240 annual savings).

 - This success fee is the source of many complaints.
-Based on user reviews, people are often surprised to see a large transaction from Rocket Money for negotiating a bill or securing a credit for an outage.
+Based on user reviews, people are often surprised to see a large transaction from Rocket Money for negotiating a bill or securing a credit.

 - Go slow with TrueProtect.
 When you’re uploading or syncing a bill to be negotiated, you can elect to turn on TrueProtect.
 Turning on this feature means giving Rocket Money consent to negotiate at any time on your behalf and make the change without your approval.
 We recommend going slow at first by turning on this feature at one or two service providers.